-The most prominent features and discrepancies between reconstructions and the simulation are: In the early 16th century, CAR and ALP suggest prominent summer dryness, which is absent in the other series.
-Reconstructions further show wet winters in BRI in the 16th century.
+The most prominent features and discrepancies between reconstructions and the simulation sorted by century are: In the early 16th century, CAR and ALP suggest prominent summer dryness, which

+- 375 is absent in the other series.
+Reconstructions further suggest show wet winters in BRI in the 16th century.
 There are hints of coherence between reconstructed and simulated summer ALP precipitation.
-Reconstructed summer

-- 325 precipitation in the 17th century indicates very wet conditions for CAR, BAL and ALP while BRI summers appear to have been dry.
-Anomalous dryness is also seen in the early 18th century in summer in CAR, TUR, BAL and ALP reconstructions while summers were wet in BRI and SCA during that period.
-Winter wetness in the 19th century is prominent in many regions in the simulation (Fig. 4). - 330 A regional peculiarity is a pronounced alternation between drier and wetter conditions with diminishing amplitude and shortening period between 1500 and 1800 in reconstructed CAR summer precipitation.
+Reconstructed summer precipitation in the 17th century indicates very wet conditions for CAR, BAL and ALP while BRI summers appear to have been dry.
+Anomalous dryness is also seen in the early 18th century in summer in CAR, TUR, BAL and ALP reconstructions while summers were 380 wet in BRI and SCA during that period.
+Winter wetness in the 19th century is prominent in many regions in the simulation (Fig. ??4).

+A regional peculiarity is a pronounced alternation between drier and wetter conditions with diminishing amplitude and shortening period between 1501-1500 and 1800 in reconstructed CAR summer precipitation.
 Variations in TUR winter precipitation are very large in the simulation but rather low in the reconstruction.
-Iberian winter precipitation shows an apparent anti-phase between simulation and reconstruction. - 335 In summary, we do not find clear temporal agreement between the simulation and the reconstructions, especially for PRE.
-Although forcing leaves an imprint in the simulated SAT, no general congruence between the simulation and reconstructions is found.
-Pronounced anomalous periods are evident in reconstructed winter temperature in the early 18th century and in reconstructed 17th and 18th summer precipitation which are absent in the simulation.
-Section 3.3 assesses in more detail 340 the anomalies in some key periods.
+Iberian winter precipitation shows an apparent anti-phase between simulation 385 and reconstruction.

+In summary, we see no clear forcing imprint in either data set and do not find clear temporal agreement between the simulation and the reconstructions, especially for PRE.
+Although forcing leaves an imprint in the simulated SAT, no general congruence between the simulation and recon-
-Evolution of climatological probability distributions (PDFs) 3.2

-The nine regions depicted in Fig. 1, are comparatively large in their spatial extent.
-Indeed, they often include very different climatic characteristics, where the model produces opposite biases (see Figs. 4 to 8 in Gómez-Navarro et al., 2013).
-Further, the mean value potentially discards valuable infor-345 mation, such as regional deviations or widening of the distributions of temperature of precipitation within a region in different periods of time.
-To account for this important part of climatic variability, Figs. 2 to 5 show also the time series of the interquartile range of the spatial distribution of the seasonal means of grid-cell temperature and precipitation within each region.
-This range is used as a proxy for the actual PDFs, which are not shown to avoid too complex figures.
-This range provides